Nakumatt: Overview

 As of December 2015, Nakumatt had 65 stores in the African Great Lakes countries of Kenya, Uganda, Rwanda and Tanzania.
 It employed over 5,500, and had gross annual revenue in excess of US$450 million.
 At that time, it had plans to enter other African countries and to increase the number of stores in the countries where it already had a presence.
 In October 2017 the company ran out of funds and did not pay rents or wages.
 60 stores were closed.
 As of March 2021, the chain had only one store in operation.

 Regional subsidiaries

 On 23 August 2008, Nakumatt opened its first store outside Kenya in the Union Trade Center, in Kigali, Rwanda.
 In June 2009, the first Nakumatt store in Uganda opened on Yusuf Lule Road on Kololo Hill, in central Kampala, the capital city.
 In November 2010, Nakumatt expanded its footprint in Kampala by acquiring Payless Supermarket, a Ugandan supermarket chain with two stores in the Kampala suburbs of Bugoloobi and Bukoto, bringing the number of stores in Uganda to three.
 The initial investment in the store in Kololo was approximately US$3 million.
 The two Payless Supermarket stores cost an estimated US$650,000.
-Nakumatt plans to expand the new stores at a later date.
-In February 2016, the retail chain announced plans to open five new stores outside Kenya during the first half of the year.
+Nakumatt planned to expand and open new stores, the retail chain announced plans to open five new stores outside Kenya during the first half of the year 2016.